Whether you’re looking for a bite to eat or a day of shopping and pampering, sort it all out at Holland Village…

 Cha Cha Cha

 Good Mexican food isn’t easy to find, so we think it’s a little unfair that Holland Village gets two great Mexican joints right on the same lane!
-Like El Patio, Cha Cha Cha dishes out authentic Mexican food like burritos ($16), enchiladas ($14) and culaican ($26) – a dish of cheese stuffed King prawn wrapped in bacon and served with Mexican rice and sour cream.
+Like El Patio, Cha Cha Cha dishes out authentic grub like burritos, enchiladas and chimichangas.
+Oh, and for dessert, pick the churros – you won’t regret it.

 363 Katong Laksa

-Like prata at Jalan Kayu, there are throngs of laksa specialists claiming to be the original Katong Laksa.
-We don’t know that for sure, but 363 Katong Laksa checks all the boxes for us with their chewy rice noodles (small enough to eat with just a spoon of course), rich, spicy broth, and a generous portion of prawns.
+Like the prata at Jalan Kayu, there are throngs of laksa specialists claiming to be the original Katong Laksa.
+We don’t know that for sure, but 363 Katong Laksa checks all the boxes for us with chewy rice noodles (short enough to eat with just a spoon), rich spicy broth, and a generous portion of prawns.
 It’s also one of the cheapest places to grab lunch in the area.

 Bar bites, beer and live music?
-If those are the three things you look for when you’re out for a good time, head down to Wala Wala and let your hair down with some good company and great music.
-On tap are brews like Tetley’s, Kronenbourg 1664 and both light and dark Asahi, and on the drinks menu are classic cocktails galore.
-When a couple of pints of Asahi’s got your tums rumbling, fill up with bar bites like the kielbasa sausage platter and a selection of pizzas.
+If those are the three things you look for when you’re out for a good time, head to Wala Wala and let your hair down with good company and great music.
+Brews on tap include Heineken, Kronenbourg 1664 and Asahi, while the drinks menu features classic cocktails galore.
+When you’re feeling hungry after all that booze, fill up with bar bites like deep-fried chicken wings and pizzas.

-Who needs posh when you’ve got good German nosh like pork knuckles and curry-wurst?
-The former comes tender on the inside, crispy on the outside.
-Proof that pub grub doesn’t always mean cheap fried frozen food.
-Of course, like any self-respecting Germanic pub, Baden offers a variety of classic German brews like Erdinger Weissbier.
+Who needs posh when you’ve got good German nosh like pork knuckle and curry-wurst?
+The former is tender on the inside, crispy on the outside – proof that pub grub doesn’t always mean cheap and fried frozen food.
+Of course, like any self-respecting German pub, Baden offers a variety of classic German brews like Erdinger Weissbier.

 The Pit Restaurant & Bar

-Like Barossa, The Pit Restaurant and Bar offers a range of Archipelago brews in a casual, laidback venue.
-Also worth noting are the buffalo wings are delish if you’re looking for something to pair with your beers.
+The Pit Restaurant and Bar offers a range of Archipelago brews in a casual, laidback space.
+It’s worth noting the buffalo wings are delish if you’re looking for something to pair with your beers.

-Pool party invite in the mail but don’t have time to get rid of your body hair?
+Got your pool party invite in the mail but don’t have time to get rid of your body hair?
 Cecilia’s the one to look for.
-Known for being the fastest waxing specialist in town, the Cecilia Westberry Salon at Holland Village is great if you need a quick sprucing up in your nether regions.
-Bonus: she also provides home waxing service at your convenience – sweet!
-Quick, efficient, and no-nonsense; be ready to hit the beach in under 30 minutes.
+Known for being the fastest waxing specialist in town, Cecilia Westberry Salon at Holland Village is great if you need a quick sprucing up in your nether regions.
+Bonus: She also provides home waxing services at your convenience.
+Sweet!
+Quick, efficient and no-nonsense – you’ll be ready to hit the beach in under 30 minutes.

-Strip has become a household name for waxing in the years since they opened and they’ve only become more prevalent.
-In addition to the standard bikini wax, Strip also does boyzillians, so there’s no excuse for the men out there not to keep their hardware nice and neat.
+Strip has become a household name for waxing in the years since it opened.
+In addition to the standard bikini wax, Strip also does boyzillians, so there’s no excuse for the men out there not to keep your hardware nice and neat.